 - Consider the JET program, which offers opportunities to teach English in Japan.

 - Have you ever thought of joining the Peace Corps?
 Spend 27 months volunteering in areas requiring your talents and expertise.

 11. How do I send a general email to Career Development?

 Feel free to email your concerns, comments, compliments, questions and/or ideas to email@example.com.

 12. Who is eligible to receive assistance from Career Development?

-All enrolled students and alumni are eligible to participate in our free services.
+All enrolled students are eligible to participate in our free services.

 Career Development offers 6 months of free services to recent graduates.
 Recent graduates have the same access to our services and advising hours as current students which means you can utilize drop-in hours, book appointments with our advising staff through Handshake, and get the support you need in your next steps.
 Virtual and phone appointments are also available.